MahmudulRafi/EmployeeVRM/README.md

 # EmployeeVRM
 **An office vehicle requisition and mainatainace system. <br/>
 Developed using Asp.Net MVC 5.
-Html, CSS, BootStrap, JavaScript.
+In frontend used BootStrap, JavaScript.
 Used database MSSQL 2019.**

 ## Admin Dashboard